george0815/M3TV/README.md

 # m3tv
 <img src="https://i.imgur.com/Wg3AGFG.png" width=25% height=25%>
 m3tv is a web app that allows you to stream M3U playlists and M3U8 streams.
+Intended to be used with the streams found [here](https://github.com/iptv-org/iptv)

 ## Features